faker-js/faker/docs/guide/upgrading.md

 ### Upgrade to TypeScript v5

-We now use TypeScript v5 for our project (previously v4).
+Support for TypeScript v4 has been discontinued.
+Faker v9 requires a minimum of TypeScript v5.
-The helpers module now uses TS5 features, so if you are using Faker with TypeScript, you must use TS5.
+The helpers module now uses the [const generic type parameters](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#const-type-parameters) feature.

 ```ts
 // v8